 Mirza Ghulam Ahmad was taking money from poor Ahmadi’s and living lavishly in Qadian.
 He seems to have been caught in the 1905-6 era when new female Ahmadi’s would come to Qadian to visit and see the living standards of MGA’s wife and extended family, which covered all the employees that lived within MGA’s house, like Muhammad Ali, Ahsan Amrohi, Noorudin and others.
+In some case, MGA admitted to misappropriation of funds.
+In 1900, Maulvi Abdul Karim told us the same.

 In 1898, Mirza Ghulam Ahmad gave the British govt. a brief layout of his economic position in connection with his newly formed religion: